 The employment levels at FBCL and its subsidiaries, SIBC and SMRBC have remained stable.
 Overall, there are no labour issues within the portfolio.
+In Q3, FBCL and its subsidiary SIBC have modified its termination policies in order to eliminate termination benefits upon voluntary termination or retirement in line with the federal public service.
 The subsidiary, JCCBI is continuing to staff additional personnel to meet the increasing maintenance and capital requirements.
 This subsidiary also manages two collective agreements.
 The first collective agreement with white collar workers has expired and negotiations have been initiated.
-The second collective agreement with the blue collar workers will expire at the end of the third quarter and negotiations will be initiated thereafter.
+The second collective agreement with the blue collar workers has expired on December 31, 2011 and negotiations will begin shortly.